Hard Water Signs and Causes

 Hard water is water that contains a high amount of dissolved minerals such as calcium, iron, manganese, and magnesium.
 The high concentration of these minerals can cause a host of problems, including hard water stains or deposits in your sinks, tubs, and showers.
 At Kinetico, we offer a free water analysis to assess the minerals present in your water and help you choose the best solution for your home or business.

 Hard water is found all across the United States, with most states having moderate to very hard water.
-It can cause issues with your hair and skin, cause unsightly buildup, and even leave stains on your water using faucets and fixtures.
+Continued exposure to hard water can result in a variety of symptoms in your hair and skin.
+Other signs of hard water include stains on your faucets, toilets, and other water using fixtures.
 Here is everything you need to know about hard water stains and how to eliminate this problem altogether.

 There are several telltale signs of hard water in your home or business: